/apps/enel-x-digital-ecosystem/templates/page-content

 But how does carbon affect climate change?
 The mechanism is simple: carbon-emitting fossil fuels like coal and oil contain carbon that plants removed from the atmosphere through photosynthesis over a period of millions of years.
 Through human activities, that carbon is reentering the atmosphere in a much shorter time frame.
 As carbon dioxide levels continue to increase in the atmosphere, this leads to negative environmental impacts including increased ocean acidification, rising sea levels and - from a merely climate perspective - more intense droughts and monsoons, as well as more frequent and intense storms.

-Depending on what sector they operate in - energy, industry, services, power generation and distribution - companies generate carbon footprints of various sizes, just like people.
-And just like people, companies can take steps to decrease their carbon footprints.
+Depending on what sector they operate in - be it energy, industry, services, power generation or distribution - companies generate carbon footprints of various sizes, just like people.
+And just like people, companies can take steps to decrease the size of their carbon footprints and reach carbon neutrality.

 How can companies reduce carbon footprints generated by their activities?
 A first - and perhaps the most obvious - step concerns energy sourcing.
 By switching from high greenhouse gas (GHG) - emitting fossil fuels like coal, oil and natural gas to renewables like solar, wind and hydroelectric, companies can make a big dent in their carbon emissions, reducing their carbon footprint.

-Following are some other tips for companies on how to reduce carbon footprints:
+Following are some other tips for companies on how to reduce their carbon footprints and how to become carbon neutral:

 Related questions